10 Health Care Stocks Whale Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• Regarding PFE (NYSE:PFE), we observe a call option sweep with bullish sentiment.
-It expires in 4 day(s) on November 5, 2021.
-Parties traded 772 contract(s) at a $45.00 strike.
-This particular call needed to be split into 22 different trades to become filled.
-The total cost received by the writing party (or parties) was $40.1K, with a price of $52.0 per contract.
-There were 9157 open contracts at this strike prior to today, and today 11974 contract(s) were bought and sold.
+• Regarding NVAX (NASDAQ:NVAX), we observe a call option sweep with bearish sentiment.
+It expires in 3 day(s) on November 5, 2021.
+Parties traded 25 contract(s) at a $180.00 strike.
+This particular call needed to be split into 7 different trades to become filled.
+The total cost received by the writing party (or parties) was $33.2K, with a price of $1330.0 per contract.
+There were 1647 open contracts at this strike prior to today, and today 1716 contract(s) were bought and sold.

-• Regarding HZNP (NASDAQ:HZNP), we observe a call option sweep with bullish sentiment.
-It expires in 18 day(s) on November 19, 2021.
-Parties traded 57 contract(s) at a $120.00 strike.
-This particular call needed to be split into 14 different trades to become filled.
-The total cost received by the writing party (or parties) was $27.9K, with a price of $490.0 per contract.
-There were 3054 open contracts at this strike prior to today, and today 306 contract(s) were bought and sold.
+• Regarding LH (NYSE:LH), we observe a call option sweep with bullish sentiment.
+It expires in 45 day(s) on December 17, 2021.
+Parties traded 3581 contract(s) at a $300.00 strike.
+This particular call needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $2.2 million, with a price of $640.0 per contract.
+There were 361 open contracts at this strike prior to today, and today 419 contract(s) were bought and sold.

 Options Alert Terminology